Responsible Sourcing Approach

 While we are not directly involved in the raising, feeding, handling, transportation or processing of animals; as a major global purchaser of animal proteins and animal products, we have an opportunity to leverage our influence to promote strong practices of care for those animals.
 To achieve this, we are partnering with suppliers and producers across our supply chain to drive toward continuous improvement of animal welfare outcomes throughout their lives.

-We focus our animal welfare efforts on key animal proteins and products including broiler poultry, laying hens (for egg production), beef cattle and dairy cows, and pigs.
+We focus our animal welfare efforts on key animal proteins and products including broiler poultry, laying hens (for egg production), beef cattle, and pigs.
 Our strategy starts with building a foundational understanding of current industry practices and opportunities, how these differ around the world, and combines this understanding with a realistic assessment of how these factors can be expected to change over time.
 We are evolving our global policies on animal welfare and responsible antibiotics use to further support best practices and principles that are expert-informed, evidence-based and will result in improved animal welfare outcomes in our supply chain.

-Learn More: Animal Health and Welfare →
+Learn more: Animal Health & Welfare →

 Managing and Mitigating Greenhouse Gas Emissions